bennylp/saxpy-benchmark/README.md

 1. Make sure you have CUDA capable graphic cards (see Supported GPU link above)
 2. Install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
-3. Make sure `nvcc` and `nvprof` are available in the PATH of your command prompt.
+3. Make sure `nvcc` is available in the PATH of your command prompt.

 ### Implementation